swift-project/docs/docs/troubleshooting/xp_on_macos.md

     SPDX-License-Identifier: GFDL-1.3-only
 -->

-For some people swift only works with session bus on MacOS.
+For some people swift only works with session bus on macOS.

 Reason: UNKNOWN, if you figure it out - let us know!